paypal-examples/docs-examples/advanced-integration/v2/README.md

 This folder contains example code for [version 2](https://developer.paypal.com/docs/checkout/advanced/integrate/) of a PayPal advanced Checkout integration using the JavaScript SDK and Node.js to complete transactions with the PayPal REST API.

-Version 2 is the current advanced Checkout integration, and includes hosted card fields.
+Version 2 is the current advanced Checkout integration, and includes Card Fields.

 ## Instructions